NAGAGroup/CodeAccelerate-Bootstrap/README.md

 - **Fully-featured Neovim “IDE” for C++ development** based on [LazyVim](https://www.lazyvim.org/):
   - LSP configurations for C++, CMake, Lua, Bash, and more
-  - Support for locally hosted AI autocomplete and chat via TabbyML, cmp-ai, and CodeCompanion
+  - Support for locally hosted AI autocomplete and chat via Copilot and CodeCompanion
+  - If you don't have Copilot, not to worry!
+AI features can be enabled by locally hosting AI models via TabbyML.
+More docs on this coming soon!
   - Visual debugging for C++
   - LaTeX/Markdown support
   - Code linting and more!

 ## Note on WIP

-While BaseStack is “ready-to-go,” it’s still a work-in-progress.
+While CodeAccelerate++ Bootstrap is “ready-to-go,” it’s still a work-in-progress.
 I’m currently transitioning everything to a unified _Nushell_ environment, and there may still be configurations, such as `kitty.conf`, that rely on _fish_.
 Additionally, as the configs settle, there may be small bugs, broken components, or undocumented features.
 I’m finalizing some aspects and will document them over time.

 See the `home` directory in the repo for all files that will be installed;
 modify as needed.